What Is Glomerulonephritis?

 If your child has any of these problems, it's important to see a doctor right away to find the cause.
 Having one of these signs alone doesn't mean a child has kidney failure.
 But when a few of these things happen together, that's a clue that kidney failure is possible.

 Acute GN sometimes happens after streptococcal bacteria cause a throat or skin infection.
 Other causes include:

 Chronic GN can be passed down in families, but sometimes doctors don't know what causes it.

 Doctors diagnose glomerulonephritis by doing an exam and asking about symptoms.
 The doctor may order blood tests and get a urine sample for testing.
 The doctor also might order a kidney ultrasound to get a better look at the kidneys.
 Ultrasounds use sound waves to create images of organs and other body parts.

 In some cases, a child may have a kidney biopsy.
 During a kidney biopsy, a tiny bit of kidney tissue is removed and sent to a lab for testing.

 How Is Glomerulonephritis Treated?

 To deal with uncomfortable symptoms, doctors may give medicines to lower blood pressure or help the kidneys make pee and get rid of waste.
-A person might need to drink less fluids than usual and eat a diet that's low in protein, salt, and potassium.
+A child might need to drink less fluids than usual and eat a diet that's low in protein, salt, and potassium.

 - eat a healthy diet with less protein, potassium, phosphorus, and salt